5 Ways Grocery Stores Can Benefit From Digital Transformation

 For example, to help customers always find what they come for, supermarkets are implementing smart shelf technology.
 When a customer takes the last item off the shelf, a store employee instantly gets a text message about this and can quickly restock the required product in the aisle.

 Augmented Reality (AR) brings a unique customer experience in the supermarket, adding virtual data to a real environment.
 Today some grocery giants are actively applying AR technologies.
-For instance by holding a smartphone against an item beacon, shoppers can view the product description, user reviews, ratings, and discounts.
+For instance, by holding a smartphone against an item beacon, shoppers can view the product description, user reviews, ratings, and discounts.

 Another innovative solution is combining mobile apps that offer digital coupons with AR.
-That is, while looking at the aisle through a smartphone camera a shopper can see coupons appearing with special offers for particular items.
+That is while looking at the aisle through a smartphone camera a shopper can see coupons appearing with special offers for particular items.

-As you can see, a wide range of technology solutions play an essential role in grocery retail development.
+As you can see, a wide range of technology solutions plays an essential role in grocery retail development.
 Integrating innovations into the business model, supermarkets move to a higher level of interaction with customers, optimize costs, and modernize their grocery retail strategies.
 Whether retailers choose a mobile app for shopping or prefer an in-store smart device, these technologies allow them to gain the loyalty of shoppers and to increase sales as a result.

 - 0 SHARES